 Needless to say, that night I slept really well.
 The best part about the cottages at The Goat Village is that they are warmer inside than the temperature outside.
+Thanks to the traditional Gharwali architecture, the cottages are well suited for the local climate.
 In the warmth of my blanket, I did not feel any discomfort.

 Places Around The Goat Village